- 2.3.1: Multiplicative Inverse

-The identity matrix $I_n$ represents the identity function $\mathscr{I}$ in $\mathbb{R}^{n\times n}$.
-For every vector $\mathbf{x}$ in the domain of function $\mathscr{I}$, $\mathscr{I}(\mathbf{x}) = \mathbf{x}$.
+As we learned in the last section, the identity matrix $I_n$ represents the identity function $\mathfrak{I}$ in $\mathbb{R}^{n\times n}$.
+For every vector $\mathbf{x}\in\mathbb{R}^n$, the domain of function $\mathfrak{I}$, $\mathfrak{I}(\mathbf{x}) = \mathbf{x}$.
 Similarly,

 $$ I_n\mathbf{x} = \mathbf{x} $$